sablier-labs/docs/protocol/technical-reference-v2/contract.SablierV2LockupLinear.md

 - `grossDepositAmount` must not be zero.
 - `range.start` must not be greater than `range.cliff`.
 - `range.cliff` must not be greater than `range.stop`.
-- `msg.sender` must have allowed this contract to spend at least `grossDepositAmount` tokens.
+- `msg.sender` must have allowed this contract to spend at least `grossDepositAmount` assets.
 - If set, `broker.fee` must not be greater than `MAX_FEE`.

 :::